verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 {{< /clipboard >}}

 - If `enabled` is set to `false` (the default), then no clusters created in Rancher will be automatically registered by Verrazzano.
-- If the field is not explicitly set, then no Rancher clusters will be automatically registered.
-- If `enabled` is explicitly set to `true`, then Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
+- If `enabled` is explicitly set to `true`, then Verrazzano will automatically register clusters created in Rancher with labels that match the `clusterSelector` field.
+  - The `clusterSelector` field is optional.
+If it is omitted, then all clusters created in Rancher will be automatically registered.
   - The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/{{<kubernetes_api_version>}}/#labelselector-v1-meta).
-  - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.
-  - If the `clusterSelector` field is omitted, then all clusters created in Rancher will be automatically registered.

 ## Step 2: Register managed cluster from Rancher console